coalio/lpm/dev/sampleproject/README.md

 The LPM sample project.

-This project uses the module `hamming` to calculate the Hamming distance between two strings.
+This project uses the package `hamming` to calculate the Hamming distance between two strings.

 ## Getting started